DataDog/ddprof/CONTRIBUTING.md

 ## Final word

-Many thanks to all of our contributors, and looking forward to seeing you on Github! :tada:
+Many thanks to all of our contributors, and looking forward to seeing you on Github!